-States are very interested in using social media to communicate the CTE brand.
-Websites are a very visible form of communication, and they are also relatively inexpensive as a form of marketing.
+Websites and social media are a very visible form of communication, and they are also relatively inexpensive as a form of marketing.
 Branding your state CTE website will help spread the message of CTE and unify you with the national look and feel of CTE.

-A number of states are using the CTE logo on the website, but two states – Ohio and New Jersey – have gone beyond just using the logo.
-They are also using the branding resources, messaging and color scheme to create a consistent look and feel.
+A number of states are using the CTE logo on the website as well as using the branding resources, messaging and color scheme to create a consistent look and feel.

 - Use the logo on your main page.

 - Use the brand colors on your entire website – not just the main page.

 - Make sure that the text on your web page shares the brand message.

 Whenever possible, embrace traditional forms of media such as radio, television and newspaper.
 Work through those outlets to share the CTE message to spread a message broadly and quickly.

 Tips for working with television, newspapers and radio